rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Idols

-!!! info "Graven Images"
-    The Hebrew **pesel** (פסל) is used in Exodus 20:4 (and related passages), referring to a carved statue that is worshipped.
-Additionally, **temunah** (תמונה) is referring to a likeness or similitude (see below).

 Ancient pagan views created idols not merely as man-made trophies to worship, but captured the essence of a specific god (a fallen spirit) such that the pagans could make offerings and sacrifice to that god.

 A pagan god (fallen spirit) was in a sense captured and bound by the idol and the rituals.
 This was the universal backdrop of idolatry and God worked with His chosen people and transformed this practice of idol worship from within to the life of Christ Jesus.

+!!! info "Graven Images"
+    The [Hebrew](https://www.ancient-hebrew.org/studies-words/hebrew-words-for-image.htm) **pesel** (פסל) is used in Exodus 20:4 (and related passages), referring to a carved statue that is worshipped.
+Additionally, **temunah** (תמונה) is referring to a likeness or similitude.

-Let's look at the second of the ten commandments:
+Let's look carefully at the second of the ten commandments:

 !!! quote "Exodus 20:4-5"
     Thou shalt not make unto thee any graven image (**pesel**), or any likeness (**temunah**) of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: